Charles H. Rutherford: Political career

 In 1911 he ran for the Democrat's nomination for one of the two state senate seats from Yavapai County.
 He lost in the Democrat's primary to H. R. Wood and M. G. Cunniff.
 In 1913, Rutherford was appointed the Navajo County attorney.
 In 1914 Rutherford once again ran for the State Senate.
 It was a crowded race, with seven candidates running for the two senate seats.
 Rutherford came in fourth, behind winners Morris Goldwater and Frances Munds, as well F. A. Reid.
 In 1916, he ran for the State Senate for a third time.
 This time he won the Democrat nomination for one of the two senate seats, coming in high man in the primary over Morris Goldwater and Nathan Shutz.
-In the general election, Rutherford won, however Goldwater was defeated by Republican N. H. Getchell.
+In the general election, Rutherford won, however Goldwater was defeated by Republican Noble H. Getchell.

 In July 1922, Rutherford announced he would be running for the State Senate for the fourth time.
 He, along with fellow Democrat, Howard Cornick, won the primary in September, and then went on to win the general election in November.
 He ran for re-election in 1924, with A. H. Favour, since Cornick did not choose to run again.
 In the general election Republican Wayne Thornburg led all vote getters, while Favour edged out Rutherford by 200 votes.
 In 1926 Rutherford announced his intention to seek the Democrat's nomination for the U. S. Senate.
 He was running to oppose the favorite, Carl Hayden, Arizona's representative in Congress since statehood, who had declared his intention to run for the Senate.
 Hayden was in favor of the Colorado River Compact, which Rutherford opposed.
 Rutherford was defeated by Hayden in the primary by a landslide margin.
 In 1928 Rutherford ran against Arizona's other senator, Henry F. Ashurst in the Democrat's primary.
 Ashurst defeated him by a 3–1 margin in the primary, 32,698 to 9,547.

 In 1934 he again ran for the Democrat's nomination for U.S. Senate against incumbent Ashurst.
 In addition to Ashurst, there were three other candidates.
 Rutherford finished a distant fifth in the field of five.
 In 1944 he ran for mayor of Phoenix, however he and his entire ticket were defeated by incumbent mayor, J. R. Fleming and his ticket.